 "Campaigns and Elections provides a complete picture of campaigns, with great insight into both how campaigns work and what impact they have on election outcomes.
 Students benefit from the way Medvic clearly and accessibly brings together the broad forces of the political environment: the rules that create constraints and opportunities, the impact of candidates and campaign organizations, and voter behavior.
 The third edition is updated to reflect social and technological developments, and the ways these have altered the practice of modern campaigns."

-Christopher B. Mann, Skidmore College; Former congressional campaign manager, policy/political consultant, and party executive
+Christopher B. Mann, Skidmore College, USA; former congressional campaign manager, policy/political consultant, and party executive

 "This text is a very impressive study of campaigns and elections in the United States, and a needed contribution to the field.
 Medvic has done a great job of describing the contemporary situation, while also identifying important questions raised by the electoral process."